 Global population dynamics such as migration, youth bulges, and urbanization can affect political stability, conflict trends, and environmental vulnerability.
 ECSP serves as a forum for discussing new research and practical rights-based policies and programs on population-health-environment connections and demographic security.

-ECSP is supported by grants from adelphi, Population Institute, University Corporation for Atmospheric Research, Henry M. Jackson Foundation, Korea Housing and Urban Guarantee Corporation, and contributions from other partners and organizations.
+ECSP is supported by grants from the Population Institute, the Hilton Foundation, University Corporation for Atmospheric Research, Henry M. Jackson Foundation, Korea Housing and Urban Guarantee Corporation, and contributions from other partners and organizations.